 The exact cost of owning a home is much higher than you initially anticipate

 You often hear that “buying a house is a great investment.”
 I hate to burst your bubble, but this is a misguided perception.
 Some homeowners indeed make millions in real estate investment, but the reality is quite different for most people.
 The actual rate of return on real estate after factoring in taxes, mortgage interest rates, and inflation is extremely low.

 Renting a furnished apartment may look like wasted money on paper because every dollar you spend on rent is a dollar you will never get back.
+You just have to choose an affordable and worth it rentals on this apartment app so it would not feel like you are throwing away money.
 But even as a house owner, you will spend so much money on taxes and interest payments, money which is not helping you build equity and that you will never get back.